rgmaidana/predictiveControl/README.md

 # Predictive Control in Python

-This package implements Predictive Control techniques in Python (v2.7).
+This package implements Predictive Control techniques in Python2.7.
 Currently it supports only Model-Predictive Control (MPC), although a class for Economic MPC has been added (not tested!).

 ## Dependencies